 Summertime and the livin’s easy—at least if you live on a Pacific coast open to south swells.
-The June solstice is a few weeks away, so it should come as no surprise that things are really starting to heat up below the equator.
+The June solstice is here, so it should come as no surprise that things are really starting to heat up below the equator.

 While the North Pacific and North Atlantic are both well and truly asleep, the South Pacific has been pumping for the past month, and will continue to do so for the foreseeable future.
 The Southern Atlantic and Indian Oceans are seeing a lot of activity as well, but the current track is keeping the bulk of the swell pointed down toward Antarctica.
 In other words, it’s all about Latin America and the South Pacific islands in June—and if that’s starting to sound a bit like a broken record, well at least we are stuck on a song that never gets old!

 Fiji and Tahiti

 Both have been pumping for weeks now, and they are going to continue to do so throughout the first half of June.
 Both island nations starts the month off with a solid round of XL swell, followed by consistent waves for those who like things a bit more manageable.
 Most of the world’s heavy water heroes are already in the South Pacific, and, based on the forecast, they will probably be sticking around for another week or two.